-The Princeton Review's 2016 Colleges That Pay You
+The Princeton Review's 2017 Edition of Colleges That Pay You

-Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Tuition Buck – 2016 Edition (Penguin Random House / Princeton Review Books, $21.99, February 2) addresses two of the most pressing concerns of college applicants and their parents: paying for college and finding a job that pays back on that investment.
+Colleges That Pay You Back: The 200 Schools That Give You the Best Bang for Your Tuition Buck – 2017 Edition (Penguin Random House / Princeton Review Books, $21.99, January 31)

 The Princeton Review selected these schools based on a comprehensive analysis of more than 650 colleges that weighted 40+ data points to tally ROI (return on investment) ratings for the schools.
 Data analyzed covered academics, cost, financial aid, graduation rates, student debt and more.
-The company collected that data from its 2014-15 surveys of administrators and students at the schools.
-It also factored in data from PayScale collected through April 2015 on starting and mid-career salaries of alumni of the schools.
+The company collected that data from its 2015-

 On the "Top 50 Colleges That Pay You Back" list, the top five colleges are: